swapnil2agrawal/speech-detection/README.md

 # speech-detection
-Identify the phoneme state of a speec
+Identify the phoneme state of a speech